cybit/jirarest2/README.txt

 == FEATURES/PROBLEMS:

 Still in the very first alpha stages.
-You can only create new issues.
+You can only create new issues with watchers.

 == SYNOPSIS: